django-cms/django-cms/docs/how_to/templates.rst

 Working with templates
 **********************

-Application can reuse cms templates by mixing cms template tags and normal django templating language.
+Applications can reuse cms templates by mixing cms template tags and normal django templating language.